Liquid consonant: Metathesis

-In English, comfortable is frequently pronounced /ˈkʌmf.tɚ.bəl/ in rhotic varieties, even though its stem, comfort, is pronounced /ˈkʌm.fɚt/, with the rhotic /ɹ/ in its original position.
+In English, comfortable is frequently pronounced //ˈkʌmf.tɚ.bəl// in rhotic varieties, even though its stem, comfort, is pronounced //ˈkʌm.fɚt//, with the rhotic //ɹ// in its original position.

 Assimilation

 Liquid consonants can also undergo assimilation: compare Italian parlare "to speak" with Sicilian parrari.
-This phenomenon, which is not so common worldwide, is attested in Finnish: e.g., the root tul- "to come" combined with the past participle suffix -nut, yields the surface form tullut.
+This phenomenon, which is not so common worldwide with respect to liquids, is attested in Finnish.
+For example, the root tul- "to come" combined with the past participle suffix -nut, yields the surface form tullut.
 This is one of the reasons long liquids are common in Finnish.

 A specific form of liquid assimilation, liquid harmony, is present is some languages.
 In Sundanese, some morphemes have two different realisations depending on what liquid is present in the root.

 Dissimilation

 Liquids are also prone to dissimilation when they occur in sequence.
-For example, Old Italian colonnello "colonel" is borrowed into Middle French as coronnel, which is in turned loaned into English as colonel, with an orthography inspired by Italian but with the /ˈkɚnəl/ or /ˈkɜːnel/ pronunciation with the rhotic r, which is absent in writing.
+For example, Old Italian colonnello is borrowed into Middle French as coronnel, which is in turn loaned into English as colonel, with an orthography inspired by Italian but with the //ˈkɚnəl// or //ˈkɜːnel// pronunciation with the rhotic r, which is absent in writing.